Francine Anthony has more than 20 years of marketing, services and R&D experience in the computing industry.

 Matt is the proud parent of two daughters in the Class of ’18 and Class of ’23.
 Among other things, he is kept busy by his dog, three cats, six chickens and one fish.

-Scott Sporte is Chief Lending Officer at Capital Impact Partners, a nonprofit Community Development Financial Institution that finances community health centers, schools, affordable housing and healthy food access in underserved communities around the country.
+Scott Sporte is an independent consultant to nonprofits and foundations, with more than 25 years' experience working with and financing Community Development Financial Institutions, affordable housing, community health centers, schools, and healthy food organizations in underserved communities around the country.

 He holds degrees from Kenyon College and Yale Divinity School.
-He is a wine maker in his spare time and a member of the Board of Trustees of Pacific School of Religion in Berkeley.
+He is a wine maker in his spare time.

 Scott is a parent of students in the Classes of 2017 and 2019.